napari/napari/docs/source/events/rendering.rst

 As discussed in the explanations document on rendering, asynchronous rendering is a feature that allows napari to stay usable and responsive even when data is loading slowly.
-The two experimental asynchronous rendering features can be enabled using the environment variables ``NAPARI_ASYNC`` and ``NAPARI_OCTREE``.
+There are two experimental asynchronous rendering features, they can be enabled using the environment variables ``NAPARI_ASYNC`` and ``NAPARI_OCTREE``.

 NAPARI_ASYNC